montagejs/frb/README.md

 ### Change Events

-#### Object Own Property Changes
+#### Object Property Changes

-To use object observers, `require("frb/object")`.
-This installs the necessary methods on the `Object` constructor.
-Observers depend on EcmaScript 5's `Object.defineProperty` and `Object.defineProperties` or a suitable shim.
+To use object observers, `require("frb/properties")`.
+Observers depend on EcmaScript 5's `Object.defineProperty` and `Object.defineProperties`
+or a suitable shim.
 Observable collections benefit from the ability to swap `__proto__` in all engines except Internet Explorer, in which case they fall back to using `Object.defineProperties` to trap change functions.

 Listen for individual property changes on an object.
 The listener may be a function or a delegate.

--   `Object.addOwnPropertyChangeListener(object, key, listener, beforeChange)`
+-   `addOwnPropertyChangeListener(object, key, listener, beforeChange)`
--   `Object.removeOwnPropertyChangeListener(object, key, listener, beforeChange)`
+-   `removeOwnPropertyChangeListener(object, key, listener, beforeChange)`
--   `Object.addBeforeOwnPropertyChangeListener(object, key, listener)`
+-   `addBeforeOwnPropertyChangeListener(object, key, listener)`
--   `Object.removeBeforeOwnPropertyChangeListener(object, key, listener)`
+-   `removeBeforeOwnPropertyChangeListener(object, key, listener)`

 The arguments to the listener are `(value, key, object)`, much like a `forEach` callback.
 The `this` within the listener is the listener